gamemanual0/gm0/source/docs/software/getting-started/using-android-studio.rst

 Using Android Studio
 ====================

 `Android Studio <https://developer.android.com/studio/intro>`_ is an integrated development environment (IDE) for Android app development based on IntelliJ.
-It compiles your code to an apk which is then installed onto the Robot Controller: either the Control Hub or a legal Android phone.
+It compiles your code which is then installed onto the Robot Controller: either the Control Hub or a legal Android phone.

 Downloading Android Studio
 --------------------------